riabhatia24/SPIFIND-GSOC/README.md

 "Spifind-Spot the Spider" is a web game for kids who use eye-tracking equipment to play games.This game aims to provide opportunities for free exploration and helps assess the positioning and calibration skills of a child.

-In a dark room, the player uses the flashlight to find and capture the spider.The flashlight will be controlled by the movement of the their eyes.
+In a dark room, the player uses the flashlight to find and capture the spider.The flashlight will be controlled by the movement of their eyes.
 Dart the flashlight around the room and when it is on the spider, dwell/blink to capture it.

 Know more about eye tracking here:- http://tiny.cc/eyegaze